2023: Again, Buhari Warns Foreign Diplomats against Meddling in Nigeria’s Internal Politics

 Deji Elumoye in Abuja

-For the umpteenth time, President Muhammadu Buhari has warned foreign diplomats against meddling in the internal politics of Nigeria as the nation prepares for the 2023 general election.
+For the umpteenth time, President Muhammadu Buhari has warned foreign diplomats against meddling in the internal politics of Nigeria as the nation prepares for the 2023 general elections.

-This is the second time in five months that the president will be asking diplomats to steer clear of the nation’s local politics.
+This was the second time in five months that the president would be asking diplomats to steer clear of nation’s local politics.

-President Buhari had on October 25, 2021 while presenting Letters of Credence to the Ambassadors of Japan, European Union, Burundi, Denmark, Finland, Ireland, Cape Verde, France, Qatar; and the High Commissioners of Sierra Leone and Ghana urged foreign envoys to be guided by diplomatic practices to ensure that their activities remain within the limits of their profession in the build-up to the 2023 general election.
+President Buhari had on October 25, 2021, while presenting Letters of Credence to the Ambassadors of Japan, European Union, Burundi, Denmark, Finland, Ireland, Cape Verde, France, Qatar; and High Commissioners of Sierra Leone and Ghana, urged foreign envoys to be guided by diplomatic practices to ensure that their activities remain within the limits of their profession in the build-up to the 2023 general elections.

-Speaking again on Thursday while presenting Letters of Credence to four Ambassadors at the State House, Abuja, the president advised diplomats in the country to stay within the limits of their schedules, and not intrude in the internal politics of the country as the countdown to the 2023 elections begins.
+However, speaking again yesterday, while presenting Letters of Credence to four Ambassadors at the State House, Abuja, the president advised diplomats in the country to stay within the limits of their schedules, and not intrude in the internal politics of the country as countdown to 2023 elections begins.

 The president called for the support of the envoys in tackling rising global insecurity, and strengthening of communality.